AKASH-C-M/Excel-Dashboards/README.md

 # Excel-Dashboards
-A complete excel-dashboard of different data's, different stories of different companies.
+A complete excel-dashboard of covid-19 data, different stories of different situations.